IBM/integrity-enforcer/docs/README_SAMPLE_TEKTON_SIGNING_PIPELINE.md

 3. Specify a Secret resource called `kubeconfig-secret` in namespace `artifact-signing-ns` to access the target cluster where the application should be deployed.

-   Get the encoded content of kubeconfig for the target cluster
+   After coonnecting to the target cluster, get the encoded content of kubeconfig for the target cluster as follows.
    ```
    $ oc config view --minify=true | base64
    ```

-   Embed it in `kubeconfig-secret.yaml`.
+   Embed the encoded content of kubeconfig for the target cluster in `kubeconfig-secret.yaml`.
    E.g. A kubeconfig-secret (kubeconfig-secret.yaml) is shown below:
     ```
     apiVersion: v1